-Adapting to meet shifting consumer demands and keeping pace with today’s digital marketplace requires an ongoing commitment to process improvement—of which contract lifecycle management is at the center.
+Adapting to meet shifting consumer demands and keeping pace with today’s digital marketplace requires an ongoing commitment to process improvement—of which contract lifecycle management is at the centre.
 As a result, the best practices of contract management are constantly evolving.

 In 2021, the value of digital contract management shifted from a back-office conversation to a competitive advantage.
 Here are eight current trends in contract management that can’t be ignored.

 1. Accelerated digital transformation

 Most businesses have stood on the precipice of a digital transformation for close to a decade, but COVID-19 forced organisations to take the leap and address the inefficiencies in their current contract management strategy head on.
 As tightening margins and office closures necessitate remote solutions to daily business operations, managers in every department are looking for new ways to digitise outdated document management processes.